euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 automatised microscope so called *scanner* and the software component, so called *slide writer*, that write the HDF5 file on the file server.
 This client-server or producer-consumer framework is shown on Figure :ref:`slide-writer-architecture`.
 To understand the design of this framework, we have to consider these constrains.
-The first one is due to the fact that the producer doesn't run at the same speed than the consumer.
+The first one is due to the fact that the producer does not run at the same speed than the consumer.
 Indeed we want to maximise the scanner throughput and at the same time maximise the data compression which is a time consuming task.
 Thus there is a contradiction in our requirements.
 Moreover the GIL prevent real time multi-threading.
 Thus we have to add a FIFO